arobson/vorperl/README.md

 ## To Do
  *	Add Mocks and Unit Tests.
  *	Provide examples
- *	Provide default / customizable message return handlers
+ *  Provide callback/proccess for response handling
- *  Provide request / response support via envelope reply function
+ *  Provide event handler to publish messages to an exchange

 ## License
-MIT
+MIT / GPL

 ## Disclaimer